How To Check Email Delivery Status (Delivered vs. Accepted)

 Think about mailing a letter.
 Once you’ve left it with the postal service or courier, your job is done.
 But your letter still needs to be delivered to the address on the envelope.
 In most cases, this happens without issue.
 But sometimes the mail courier can’t find the right address, sometimes it can be delayed, and sometimes your mail can go missing completely.

 The same is true of email.
 Most mail servers run some basic checks to decide if they’ll accept your email at all.
-If your sending address is on a blocklist, they might reject it from the start.
+If your sending address is on a blocklist, they might reject it outright.
 Otherwise, they’ll accept it and then decide what to do with it.

 Why Is There a Delay Between Accepted and Delivered Status?